radiopanet/rosond-vehicle-leasing/Readme.md

 2. Open `RosondVehicleLeasing.sln` in Visual Studio
 3. Restore NuGet packages
 4. Update the connection string in `Web.config`
+5. Unzip the `RosondVehicleLeasingDB` file to get the db backup
-5. Restore the database using SQL Server Management Studio (SSMS):
+6. Restore the database using SQL Server Management Studio (SSMS):